Last updated: Tuesday 29th September

 Many industry bodies are still seeking clarification on what work exactly can be done verses not.
 We expect these bodies to communicate this as soon as it’s available.

 - Landscapers, refer to this letter from Master Landscapers Victoria

 Can I still access trades supplies?

 An exemption has been made for hardware stores to remain open to tradespeople only.
-The general public will be required to click and collect with this set to relax a little under the Second Step.
+The general public will be required to click and collect with this set to relax a little under the Third Step.
 Hardware suppliers are making clear that they expect no disruption to supply.

 Our friends at Reece have put together this blog on how they will be operating under Stage 4 restrictions.
 We expect other trades suppliers will update their customers on any changes to their operations.